-As you see, both types have their specific advantages & disadvantages.
+As you see, both types have their specific advantages and disadvantages.
 The good news: you can learn to compensate for the weaknesses of your type and harness the advantages of the other type!
 Yes, you can be creative and organized — though not at the same time.

 The top-down writers struggle with finding words for their ideas.
 They need to avoid excessive structuring and learn to push themselves into writing, even though the outline is not “perfect” yet.

 If this is your case, observe yourself: under which circumstances do you procrastinate on writing?
-Try to experiment with your environment & schedule to improve your writing productivity.
+Try to experiment with your environment and schedule to improve your writing productivity.
 You would also profit from loosening up your inner censor and allowing yourself to write “badly” in the first draft.
 This can be learned through the method of freewriting.
 Moreover, when outlining a text, use the so-called fat outline: write a complete sentence with a message for every bullet point or keyword you have.
 This helps you get into writing faster.

 If this applies to you, try to brainstorm your ideas in form of a MindMap before writing.
-In a next step, try to order the ideas in an outline — but don’t see it as definite: you can adapt it as the writing proceeds (unless you are under a tight deadline: then better stick to your outline & don’t give in to new ideas if they don’t fit well into the existing structure).
+In a next step, try to order the ideas in an outline — but don’t see it as definite: you can adapt it as the writing proceeds (unless you are under a tight deadline: then better stick to your outline and don’t give in to new ideas if they don’t fit well into the existing structure).
 To structure an already written text, find a subheading for each paragraph or idea you write about, and collect all bits that belong together below the appropriate subheading.
 Use the subheadings to create a logical structure for your text.

 How I work with my (mixed) type